-Reducing energy has been a priority at Edge Hill for many years.
+Reducing energy has been a priority at Edge Hill University for many years.
 We have achieved this through numerous initiatives and Capital Projects work.

 Carbon management plan